 Since 1984 Mount Mary has offered a music training program in Orff-Schulwerk for music specialists, music therapists, teachers, church musicians and independent music teachers.
 Course content follows the guidelines of the American Orff-Schulwerk Association (AOSA) for Teacher Training Courses.
 The courses are delivered through a minimum four-hour workshop each semester through the Greater Milwaukee Orff Dimensions Chapter of the American Orff-Schulwerk Association.

-Mount Mary University music faculty encourage you to explore your musical talents and interests through music ensembles, events, lessons and other programs on campus.
+Mount Mary University Music, Movement and Dance faculty encourage you to explore your musical and physical talents and interests through ensembles, events, classes and other programs on campus.
 Meet all the faculty.